fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

-# Server-Side Data Fetching in React
+# Client- and Server-Side Data Fetching in React

-This is my understanding of what methods are available for server-side data fetching in React today, what their pros and cons are, how they play with client-side data fetching methods, and how they relate to upcoming Suspense for Data Fetching.
+This is my understanding of what methods are available for client- and server-side data fetching in React 17, what their pros and cons are, and how they will change because of upcoming Suspense for Data Fetching in React 18.

-## The methods
+## So how do we fetch?

 In React, there are the following fetching strategies: